-The Bonds are direct obligations payable from an annual ad valorem tax levied, within the limitations prescribed by law, on all taxable property located within the City.
-(See "THE Bonds - Security for Payment" and "AD VALOREM PROPERTY TAXATION" herein.)
+The Bonds constitute direct and general obligations of the Issuer payable from an annual ad valorem tax levied against all taxable property in the City, within the limits prescribed by law.
+(See "THE BONDS - Security for Payment" and "AD VALOREM PROPERTY TAXATION" herein.)